 2. Update Windows 11/10 to the latest version, as the OpenGl32.dll file comes by default from version 1909 and is required for native UWP applications.

-4. Update your AMD, Nvidia, or Intel graphics card drivers as OpenGl is distributed through graphics drivers as well.
+4. Update your AMD, Nvidia, or Intel graphics card drivers as OpenGl is also distributed through graphics drivers.

-5. Download and install OpenAL from the official site which includes the OpenGl32.dll library for Windows 11/10.
+5. Download and install OpenAL from the official site, including the OpenGl32.dll library for Windows 11/10.